Akwete cloth: Use

 Akwete fabric is used by both people in Nigeria and exported to other countries.
 The Akwamiri style of Akwete cloth was used by other people groups as waist ties for men, but also as towels, coverings for chairs, and as material for bags.

 Among the Akwete people, the cloth is used to signify wealth or power, and it is primarily worn by women as wraps or loincloths, though men do wear them occasionally, both for everyday use and for ceremonial purposes.
 For example, Akwete cloth can be used as a wedding dowry, as well as decorations for royal burial sites.
 Everyday uses range from dresses, covers, wraps, wall decorations, and bedspreads.

 Traditionally, raffia woven cloths would be used specifically for masquerade purposes, warrior garb, and ceremonial dress.
 Cotton spun cloths were used for casual wear as everyday clothing.
-However in modern times both designs may be used in casual wear.
+However, in modern times both designs may be used in casual wear.

 Motifs

 The weavers in Akwete claim to know over a hundred different motifs but not more than three or four are usually used simultaneously on one piece of cloth.
 Traditionally the creator of a new motif is granted an unwritten copyright.
 This is explained by the inspirational aspect of the development of motifs in the society, certain motifs being regarded as gifts of creative inspiration from a divinity.
 Essentially, the gods grant the weaver a pre-established copyright to the pattern produced.
 Motifs and themes are additionally commonly derived from dreams.

-In terms of trade with other cultures, a commonly traded cloth was “Awka Miri” (Cloth of the water) translating to “towel”.
+In terms of trade with other cultures, a commonly traded cloth was "Awka Miri" (Cloth of the water) translating to "towel".
 It was woven as either a white cloth or a white cloth with indigo stripes.
-“Tortoise” or “Ikaki”is the most commonly produced motif and pattern today.
+"Tortoise" or "Ikaki" is the most commonly produced motif and pattern.The main motif, ikaki, imagined as a tortoise here, is based on Ijebu Yoruba prestige cloth, Aso-olona.
 Traditionally, it was created solely for royalty; anyone who wore Ikaki that was not royal would be sold into slavery.
 This motif used the image of the tortoise, viewed as a wise and cunning creature symbolic of chieftaincy.
 It was also used for coronation and royal burials.
 It additionally represented peace.
-Ikaki itself has subcategories of motifs, Ikaki’s tortoises motif is the first and original pattern.
-Ijebi Ode is the second type.
-The third, called Blandgidi or Plandigi “blanket” contains a background with a solid color decorated with repeated flowers, flags, birds, or animals.
+Ikaki itself has subcategories of motifs, Ikaki's tortoises motif is the first and original pattern.
+The second is called Blandgidi or Plandigi "blanket" contains a background with a solid color decorated with repeated flowers, flags, birds, or animals.